Pathways012/FPGA_Portfolio/beginner/dual_port_RAM/README.md

 The focus of simulation is **functional correctness**, not long-duration timing or throughput analysis.

-The waveforms below show a small simulation of the dual-port RAM being filled with incremental values, being read, then an attempted simultaneous read/write at the end.
+The waveforms below show a simulation of the dual-port RAM being filled with incremental values, being read, then an attempted simultaneous read/write at the end.
 For more detail, please see the comments in the testbench in /sim/testbench_dual_port_RAM.vhd

 ![Simulation waveform showing dual-port RAM read/write behavior](img/simulated_waveform.PNG)